Anger as elderly residents face eviction from Doncaster care home

-Frail elderly residents - some of which are believed to be receiving end-of-life care - face being evicted when a Doncaster care home closes at short notice.
+Frail elderly residents - some of which are receiving end-of-life care - face being evicted when a Doncaster care home closes at short notice, relatives claim.

-Furious members of the public have vented their anger on Facebook after it was revealed Amethyst House Care Home in Rossington is set to close its doors within 30 days.
+Furious members of the public have vented their anger on Facebook amid claims Amethyst House Care Home in Rossington is set to close its doors within 30 days.

 "Profit before people!
 She is 96 with Alzheimer's, unable to walk, and no capacity mental or otherwise.
 30 day consultation before closure plans enacted."

 Jane Anderson said: "As if it was not bad enough for the 36 staff to be made redundant and 21 residents to be made homeless they found out not from Four Seasons but from Facebook."

 Rossington and Bawtry councillor John Cooke said: "Sadly, Doncaster Council has officially been notified by the owners that Amethyst House Care Home is to close.

 "This is tragic news for all the good, hardworking and loyal staff who have dedicated their time and professional effort over the years.
 Hopefully a new buyer can be found in good time to retain the staff and maintain an excellent facility for Rossington."

 The care home operators and Doncaster Council have been contacted for comment and we are awaiting a response.